griimnak/OpenPureTab/README.md

 - Done!
 Setup should launch upon first time visiting a new tab / home.

-- Once finished, click the gear at the top right to configure.
+- Once finished, click the gear or use the options selection from within OpenPureTab's extension icon at the top right.

 ![Alt Text](https://image.prntscr.com/image/2-Vx51ynSTCitvrDb2603A.png)